dataset-sh/slambda/doc-site/docs/api.md

     When executing the call, all message from init_messages will be appended to the message list, and then
         * if no arguments is provided, the default message will be appended to the message list
-        * if positional arguments is provided, all the positional arguments will be appended to the message list if multiple positional arguments are provided, they will be joined by a comma.
+        * if positional argument is provided, all the positional arguments will be appended to the message list
-        * if keyword arguments is provided, message_template will be rendered and appended to the message list
+        * if keyword arguments is provided, message_template will be rendered and appended to the message list.

     Args:
         name: optional name of this template.